bbt-t/Yuuko/README_en.md

 ### ATTENTION!
 > redis is required!

-> if you intend to run / install on a local machine, then you need to change "start_webhook" to "start_poling" loock this > [example](https://github.com/bbt-t/call-support/blob/master/start.py)
+> if you intend to run on a local machine, then you need to change "start_webhook" to "start_poling" loock this > [example](https://github.com/bbt-t/call-support/blob/master/start.py)

 > For the bot to work, you need python version >= 3.10.x